kevkevinpal/attackathon/README.md

 Your goal is to **completely jam a routing node for an hour.**

-Given that we are operating within the context of a reputation system, we extend our definition of a node being "jammed" to consider the possibility that the attack may try to use the reputation system _itself_ to disrupt quality of service.
-We define the severity of a jamming attack as follows:

-*Weak*: All of its **outgoing general** slots and liquidity are occupied.

--> Endorsed htlcs from high reputation peers can still be forwarded.

--> Unendorsed htlcs cannot be forwarded (from any peer).

-*Strong*: All of its **outgoing** slots and liquidity are occupied OR all of its peers have **low reputation** AND all of its **outgoing general** slots and liquidity are occupied.

--> Endorsed htlcs will not be forwarded (due to lack of resources or peer reputation)

--> Unendorsed htlcs cannot be forwarded (from any peer).

 Your program should:
 - Accept the public key of the node being attacked as a parameter.
 - Write an attack against the [hybrid approach to jamming mitigations](https://research.chaincode.com/2022/11/15/unjamming-lightning/)